hentity/site/posts/pacman.md

 ### Evaluation

 Before we get going with search, lets take a moment to construct a basic evaluation function.
 This function should take in a game state and return some number indicating the desirability of that state.
 These outputs will then be used as node values when searching through our graph.
-We'll start with a purely offensive agent, and worry about defense later.
-For a simple evaluation function, we'll work off the following requirements:
+We'll start with a purely offensive agent and work off the following requirements:

-- When the agent is in its home territory, the evalutation should reward states that are closer to enemy territory
+- When the agent is in its home territory, the evaluation should reward states that are closer to enemy territory
 - When the agent isn't carrying any food, or food is closer than home territory, the evaluation should reward states where the agent is closer to food.
 - When the agent is carrying some food and the boundary is closer than the nearest food, the evaluation should reward states that are closer to home territory.

-Because this evaluation function will be used as part of a search function, we also need to account for the search depth and make sure that we are using distances from the root state to switch between our evaluation formulas.
+Because this evaluation function will be used as part of a search function, we also need to account for the search depth and make sure that we are using distances from the root state (rather than the search state) where appropriate.

 Here's a simplified version of this in python.